-This post will cover how to purchase summit tickets for the Eiffel Tower, including skip-the-line-tickets, and whether it's worth it or not.
+This post will cover how to purchase summit tickets for the Eiffel Tower.

 WHAT EXACTLY IS THE SUMMIT?